sameesevas/sameesevas.github.io/_pages/about.md

   - /about.html
 ---

-👨🏻‍💻 I'm a Software Engineer at *Samsung R&D Institute Bangladesh*.
+👨🏻‍💻 I am a Software Engineer at [Samsung R&D Institute Bangladesh](https://research.samsung.com/srbd).

-🎓 I hold a B.Sc. in Computer Science and Engineering from *Military Institute of Science and Technology (MIST)*, graduating with a CGPA of 3.79/4.00.
+🎓 I obtained my B.S. degree in Computer Science and Engineering from [Military Institute of Science and Technology (MIST)](https://mist.ac.bd/), graduating with a CGPA of 3.79/4.00.

-🔐 My research focuses on software security and privacy, integrating human factors to develop systems that are both reliable and accessible.
+🔐 My research insterest on artificial intelligence and machine learning, with a focus on real-world applications.

-🤖 I'm also curious about the evolving landscape of Generative AI, the challenges and risks tied to its adoption, and how it shapes the future of technology.
+🤖 I have actively participated in over 20 onsite programming contests and more than 300 online programming contests.

 📚 I'm a prospective PhD student for Fall 2025.